Snowfall Update - Recorded 9 August 2025

 We’re a few weeks into the 2025 ski season, and it’s already shaping up to be a good one – especially if you’re down south.
 The South Island has come out firing, while the North Island is still waiting on those colder temperatures to settle in.

-Soho Express opening day 2025
+Soho Express opening day.
+2025 ski season

 The newly opened Soho Express Chairlift at Cardrona Alpine Resort